 Basic Observations

-The example image pictures an axle with the following specifications:
+The example image shows an axle with the following specifications:

 - Tri-axle configuration